-When conducting an accreditation survey, the Joint Commission seeks to evaluate the hospital's compliance with the applicable standards, National Patient Safety Goals, and Accreditation Participation Requirements, and to score those requirements based on performance throughout the hospital over time.
+When conducting an accreditation survey, The Joint Commission seeks to evaluate the organization's compliance with the applicable standards, National Patient Safety Goals, and Accreditation Participation Requirements, and to score those requirements based on performance throughout the organization over time.
 Surveyors are instructed not to search for sentinel events during a usual survey or to inquire about sentinel events that have been reported to The Joint Commission.
-Surveyors may conduct an assessment of a hospital's performance improvement practices and procedures, such as root cause analyses and proactive risk assessment.
+Surveyors may conduct an assessment of an organization's performance improvement practices and procedures, such as root cause analyses and proactive risk assessment.